Browse these Frequently Asked Questions. If you have any questions at all that aren’t answered here, please don’t hesitate to contact Rich.

 A. I recommend (but do not require) that my clients make a three-month commitment to the process.
 Our coaching relationship develops over time.
 My clients sometimes hire me for a specific project or for unlimited periods of time.

-Most of my clients work with me once a week for about a year.
-After that many of my clients have their sessions once or twice a month as a check-in and for on-going improvement.
+Most of my clients work with me once a week for about 3-4 months.
+After that, many of my clients have their sessions once or twice a month as a check-in and for on-going improvement.
 I do not use contracts and a client may discontinue our relationship at any time.

 Q. What do you see as the most powerful aspect of your coaching?